Statistical Age-of-Information Optimization for Status Update over Multi-State Fading Channels

 \subsection{Finite Blocklength Transmission}

-The status packet is generally short and corresponds to the finite blocklength transmission.
+Since the size of status packet is relatively small, the wireless status update transmissions are accordingly aligned with the short packet transmission in the finite blocklength regime.
 According to the finite blocklength capacity \cite{polyanskiy_channel_2010}, the achievable channel coding rate, denoted by $r(n_k)$, at the $k$th channel state, is given as follows:

-where $V$ represents the channel dispersion and $\varepsilon$ is error transmission probability.
+where $V$ represents the channel dispersion, $f^{-1}_Q(\cdot)$ is the inverse of Gaussian $Q$-function, and $\varepsilon$ is error transmission probability.
+Error transmission probability in the finite-blocklength regime has an impact on AoI.
+Large error transmission probability could often result in the failure transmission of real-time status packet and then the AoI becomes large.
+To weaken the influence of error transmission probability on the AoI, we in this paper demand that the value of error transmission probability in Eq.~(\ref{eq:channel_capacity}) should be set very small, i.e., less than $10^{-3}$, to guarantee reliable transmissions.
 We denote by $N_{\rm bit}$ the number of bits for each status packet.
 Thus, the number of bits which can be transmitted at the $k$th channel state with $n_k$ slots should be larger than $N_{\rm bit}$, i.e.,